KaiyangZhou/mixstyle-release/README.md

     ...
 ```

-In our paper, we have demonstrated the effectiveness of MixStyle on three tasks: image classification, person re-identification and reinforcement learning.
-The code for reproducing the experiments on these three tasks can be found in `mixstyle-release/imcls`, `mixstyle-release/reid`, and `mixstyle-release/rl`, respectively.
+In our paper, we have demonstrated the effectiveness of MixStyle on three tasks: image classification, person re-identification, and reinforcement learning.
+The source code for reproducing all experiments can be found in `mixstyle-release/imcls`, `mixstyle-release/reid`, and `mixstyle-release/rl`, respectively.

+*Takeaways* on applying MixStyle to your tasks:
+- Applying MixStyle to multiple lower layers is generally better
+- Do not apply MixStyle to the last layer that is the closest to the prediction layer
+- Different tasks might favor different combinations

+For more analytical studies, please read our paper at https://openreview.net/forum?id=6xHJ37MVxxp.

 To cite MixStyle in your publications, please use the following bibtex entry